Schema Markup for AI Search

 Mistake 2: Schema without @id references

-If your Organisation schema does not include an @id, other schema blocks cannot reference it.
-This means your Article schema and Person schema float as disconnected entities.
-Use @id on every schema block and reference them using { "@id": "..." } instead of duplicating data.
+If your Organisation schema has no @id, other blocks cannot reference it, so your Article and Person schema float as disconnected entities.
+Use @id on every block and reference it with { "@id": "..." } instead of duplicating data.

 Mistake 3: Dead sameAs links